When it comes to setting and tracking your marketing KPI’s, many marketers and business owners are fully aware of the usual suspects.

 But there are a number of other KPI’s that you should be tracking in order to execute a more successful marketing campaign.

-No one wants to support a marketing activity thats losing their company money.
-By tracking the right marketing KPI’s, you company will be able to make adjustments to various strategies and budgets.
+No one wants to support a marketing activity that’s losing their company money.
+By tracking the right marketing KPI’s, your company will be able to make adjustments to various strategies and budgets.

 The 10 Most Important Marketing KPI’s to Track

 How much revenue has your inbound marketing campaign brought your company?
 Understanding your sales revenue is important to know how effective your inbound marketing campaign is, no company wants to spend money on something that isn’t generating money.